-The Federal Trade Commission warns consumers to be on alert for scam artists posing as debt collectors.
+The Federal Trade Commission warns consumers to be alert for scam artists posing as debt collectors.
 Sometimes it may be hard to tell the difference between a legitimate debt collector and a fake one.
-Sometimes fake debt collectors may have some of your personal information, like a bank account number.
+Sometimes fake debt collectors may even have some of your personal information, such as a bank account number.

-Pitch- Phony debt collectors pose as attorneys or law enforcement officers demanding immediate payment on delinquent loans or on loans consumers received but for amounts they do not owe.
+Pitch: Phony debt collectors may pose as attorneys or law enforcement officers demanding immediate payment on delinquent loans or on loans consumers received but for amounts they do not owe.

-Result: Consumers are threatened with lawsuits or arrests, if payments are not made, so they give money out of fear.
+Result: Consumers are threatened with lawsuits or arrests if payments are not made and may end up giving money or personal information out of fear.

-How to avoid this scam- Ask the caller for his name, company, street address, and telephone number.
+How to avoid this scam: Ask the caller for their name, company, street address, and telephone number.
 Tell the caller that you refuse to discuss any debt until you get a written "validation notice."
 The notice must include the amount of the debt, the name of the creditor you owe, and your rights under the federal Fair Debt Collection Practices Act.

-If a caller refuses to give you all of this information, do not pay!
-Paying a fake debt collector will not always make them go away.
-They may make up another debt to try to get more money from you.
+If a caller refuses to give you all or any of this information, do not be afraid to hang up and do not pay!
+Paying a fake debt collector will not always make them terminate contact.
+They may make up another debt to try to obtain more of your money.

-Sweepstakes and lottery scams come in all shapes and sizes, but the bottom line is almost always this: You’ve won a whole lot of money, and in order to claim it you have to send money.
-Oh, and keep this confidential until we’re ready to announce your big winnings.
+Sweepstakes and lottery scams come in all shapes and sizes, but the bottom line is almost always this: You’ve won a lot of money, but in order to claim it you must first send in some money.
+You could also be told to keep the information confidential until “we’re ready to announce your big winnings.”

 Online Pitch: You won!
 The company or CEO wants to send you money!

-Result: Clicking lets the scammer see your personal information and potentially that of your friends.
+Result: Clicking these can allow scammers access to your personal information and potentially that of your friends.

-How to avoid this scam- Often these kinds of scams use celebrities or other famous names to make their offer seem more genuine.
-If you aren’t sure, don’t click on the link but instead go directly to the homepage of the company mentioned.
-If they are really giving away $1 million, there will be some kind of announcement on their website, but don’t waste too much time looking.
-You can’t win if you didn’t enter.
+How to avoid this scam: Often these types of scams use celebrities or other famous names to make their offer seem more genuine.
+If you aren’t sure, don’t click on the link.
+Instead, go directly to the homepage of the company mentioned.
+If they are really giving away $1 million, there will be some kind of announcement on their website.
+It is also important to remember that you can’t win if you didn’t enter.

-There are a million ways to steal someone’s identity and once a thief has your personal information, they can max out your credit cards, drain your bank account, and ruin your credit rating.
-Identity theft scams come in all shapes and sizes – friends or grandchildren “stranded” in a foreign country, the hotel front desk “verifying” your credit card in the middle of the night, “charity” solicitations from groups you’ve never supported in the past.
+There are a million ways to steal someone’s identity and once a thief has your personal information, they can max out your credit cards, drain your bank account, and ruin your credit score.
+Identity theft scams come in many shapes and sizes – friends or grandchildren “stranded” in a foreign country, the hotel front desk “verifying” your credit card in the middle of the night, “charity” solicitations from groups you’ve never supported in the past and countless others.

-Pitch: A consumer receives a text message from her credit union saying that in order to activate her credit card, she needs to provide the last four digits of her account number.
+Pitch: A consumer receives a text message, email, phone call etc. from her credit union saying that in order to activate her credit card, she needs to provide the last four digits of her account number or a similar situation.

-Result: The scammer now has a complete credit card number with which to make purchases.
+Result: The scammer has a complete access to your personal and financial information.

 Whether you are selling a couch on Craig’s List or responding to a job ad, this scam usually works this way: The person you are doing business with “accidentally” sends you a check for more than the amount they owe you.
 They ask you to deposit it into your bank account and then send them the difference via a wire service such as Western Union.
 A deposited check takes a couple of days to clear, whereas wired money is gone instantly.
 When the original check bounces, you are out whatever money you wired…and you’re still stuck with the old couch.